-What Type of Business Entity Should I form?
+What Type of Business Entity Should I form in California?

 When deciding on what type of business entity to choose, business owners should weigh the following five factors: